celinawong21/WF-ML-Model/README.md

 * **Integration of Additional Data Sources**: consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
 * **Government Intervention**: consider any regulatory compliance and ethical implications in future iterations of the project.
 * **User Interface**: create a front-end development to input certain specifics about a loan and/or macroeconomic variables to output a potential rate of default.
 This application will take user input, visually explain the impact of each variable, and attempt to boost the interpretability of the model.

-## Author Contributions
-* NOTE - deciding whether or not to keep this section
-* NOTE - still learning how to commit a folder to the repo, instead of .zip if need be